 This is great in some ways–after all, it’s nice to know that your favorite genre also has serious literary merit.
 At the same time, sometimes you just want to kick back with a fun book.

 Fortunately, there are several authors who thumb their noses at being taken seriously.
 These authors can still tell a fantastic story with serious themes, they just have a little more fun while they’re doing it.

 Of cours, this isn’t a list of every humorous sci-fi and fantasy author out there!
 Just a few of my favorite recommendations.

 Perhaps the best-known author on this list, Douglas Adams wrote The Hitchhiker's Guide to the Galaxy.
 This book kicked off the series which would go on to number five volumes written by Adams.

-Adams also wrote Dirk Gently’s Holistic Detective Agency and a a sequel, Long, Dark Tea-Time of the Soul , which are brilliant.
+Adams also wrote Dirk Gently’s Holistic Detective Agency and sequel The Long Dark Tea-Time of the Soul which are brilliant.
 Both this series and the Hitchhiker’s series are monstrously funny, and should be the first stop for any sci-fi fan with a sense of humor.

 On of the easiest ways to describe Terry Pratchett, known best for the Discworld series, is “like Douglas Adams but with fantasy instead of sci-fi.”
 The only problem is that this is entirely wrong!

 Like Douglas Adams, Terry Pratchett was British, a fantastic writer, and very funny—but his style isn’t similar to Adams at all!